Israeli top court hears case on Netanyahu’s political future

-JERUSALEM (AP) — Israel’s Supreme Court convened Tuesday to hear a petition on whether an indicted member of parliament can form a new government, a key test case for whether Prime Minister Benjamin Netanyahu can prolong his political career after elections in March.
+JERUSALEM (AP) — Israel’s Supreme Court began deliberations on Tuesday on whether an indicted parliament member can form a new government, hearing a petition that could potentially abruptly end Prime Minister Benjamin Netanyahu’s political career after March elections.

 If the court decides Netanyahu is ineligible, it could precipitate a constitutional crisis in Israel, and exacerbate the already tenuous ties between the Israeli government and judiciary.

-The court is not expected to hand down an immediate ruling and may ask for a full panel of the court to convene on the matter.
+The court did not hand down an immediate ruling and gave no indication on whether it would deliberate it further or reject it outright.
+Given the sensitivity, It may ask for a full panel of the court to convene on the matter.
 Either way, it was wading into uncharted territory.

 Israeli law requires Cabinet ministers and mayors to resign if indicted, but does not specify so for a sitting prime minister.
 There are no restrictions on Netanyahu to run in the March 2 election — the third in less than a year — but good governance groups are appealing on whether he could be tasked with forming a new government if he emerges victorious.

+“We claimed that the head of the executive authority can’t be a person who is in conflict of interest between his personal interests and the interests that we as the public need,” argued Dafna Holtz-Lechner, the attorney leading the petition.

-Given the shaky legal ground, the court could deem the scenario hypothetical and delay the case until that actually happens.
+Given the shaky legal ground, the court could deem the scenario hypothetical and delay the case until the situation presents itself.

 The hearing comes as Netanyahu appears poised to seek immunity from the corruption charges against him, delaying the prospect of a trial until the elections when he hopes to have a parliamentary majority coalition that will shield him from prosecution.